Overview

 What happens during surgery?

-There are four main steps of the procedure.
+There are five main steps to the anterior temporal lobectomy.
 The surgery generally takes 3 to 4 hours.

 What happens after surgery?